SagaeHaruki/3D-GameScripts/README.md

 - Minimap Script (This script is already done, i haven't re-implemented it yet).
 - Enemy Attack & Player Detection Script.

-<h1>Current Changes: [February 3, 2024]</h1>
+<h1>Current Changes: [February 4, 2024]</h1>
-> What's New?: "Break Today"
+> What's New?: "Aiming When Interacting Enemies"

-- Out of town today, Continue Coding tomorrow
-- Have something in mind already, continue tomorrow
-- Some bugs will be fixed after short vacation
+- Temporarily using npc as the opponent, in order to check if the aiming is good and smooth